Nilpotent operators and weighted projective lines: Applications

 In this subsection we show how the structural results of~\cite{Ringel:Schmidmeier:2008b} for $\nilop{p}$ and $\snilop{p}$, in particular the assertions of the shape of Auslander-Reiten components, follow from Theorem~C. The shape of the results depends sensibly on the (orbifold) Euler characteristic $\chi_\XX=1/p-1/6$ of $\XX(2,3,p)$.
 Note that $\chi_\XX$ is $>0, =0, <0$ if and only if $p<6$, $p=6$ or $p>6$, respectively.

 The Auslander-Reiten components of $\vect\XX/[\Ff]$ or of $\svect\XX=\vect\XX/[\Ll]$ are those from $\vect\XX$ with all line bundles from $\Ff$ (resp.\ $\Ll$) removed.
 By transport of structure this allows to determine the Auslander-Reiten structure of $\nilop{p}$ and $\snilop{p}$, thus obtaining the corresponding results of \cite{Ringel:Schmidmeier:2008b}.
+We remark that it may be deduced from Proposition~\ref{prop:simple:Auslander} under the functor $\Phi$ the Auslander bundles correspond exactly to the boundary modules from \cite[Section 5.1]{Ringel:Schmidmeier:2008b}.